 In the event of a medical malpractice error, or simply an unforeseen circumstance you may experience any one of the following:

-If your physician made a risky call and harmed you or your baby, there are things you can do about it.
+If your physician made the unnecessarily risky call to perform a C-section and harmed you or your baby in the process, there are things you can do about it.
 In fact, you should probably consider legal action.

 Botched C-sections: How To Take Legal Action

 Even the most trusted professionals make mistakes under pressure but that’s still no excuse for medical negligence.
 Mothers and babies deserve the safest method of delivery and care.
 Performing a risky and unnecessary C-section can endanger everyone and make a doctor liable for malpractice.
-It may be difficult to prove that your doctor suggested a C-section when it wasn’t necessary, but if you experienced a birth injury, you may want to fight back.
+It may be difficult to prove that your doctor suggested a C-section when it wasn’t necessary, but if you experienced a birth injury, you can (and often should) fight back.

 Factors like payment or time of day shouldn’t influence a baby’s birth.
 If an injury affected you or your child, you should contact a birth injury lawyer right away.
 It’s important to learn what legal rights you may have and how to move forward.